koba04/eslint-plugin-closure-library/docs/rules/prefer-native-array-methods.md

 # closure-library/prefer-native-array-methods
 > Suggest using native Arary methods instead apis Closure Library provides
-> - ⭐️ This rule is included in `plugin:closure-library/recommended` preset.
 > - ✒️ The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 (TODO: why is this rule useful?)